Gifford Fire along Highway 166 grows to over 130,000 acres; Evacuation Orders & Warnings in Effect

 Those evacuations are shown in the image below with the fire boundary shown in bright red, Evacuation Orders highlighted in light red, and Evacuation Warnings highlighted in yellow.
 The dotted black line surrounded by yellow is the county border which roughly matches the path of now-closed Highway 166.

-A temporary evacuation points have been established at the Cuyama Valley Family Resource Center at 4689 Highway 166 in New Cuyama that is open Monday through Friday from 9 a.m. to 4 p.m.
+A temporary evacuation point have been established at the Cuyama Valley Family Resource Center at 4689 Highway 166 in New Cuyama that is open Monday through Friday from 9 a.m. to 4 p.m.
 Residents can visit the center to incident information, get relief from the smoke, N95 masks, and water.
-Those looking for masks on the weekend, visit County Fire Station 27 between 10 a.m. and 4 p.m. located at 41 Newsome Street in New Cuyama.

 San Luis Obispo County Evacuation Information

-San Luis Obispo County has also issued evacuation orders and warnings that are shown in the image below with fresh Evacuation Orders and Warnings issued Wednesday for northern edges of the fire.
+San Luis Obispo County has also issued evacuation orders and warnings that are shown in the image below with Evacuation Orders shaded in red and Evacuation Warnings shaded in yellow.

-For those in need of help finding shelter after being displaced by the evacuations, call the American Red Cross at 805-678-3073.
+For those in need of help finding shelter after being displaced by the evacuations or would like more information about the response, call the American Red Cross at 805-678-3073 or visit the temporary evacuation point at the Santa Margarita Community Hall at 22501 I Street.

-Gifford Fire response from the air on Aug.
-6, 2025, courtesy of the Los Padres National Forest
+Front line of the Gifford Fire response from the air on Aug.
+6, 2025.
+Image courtesy of the Los Padres National Forest

 Lopez Lake is under an evacuation order in connection with the Gifford Fire.
 All visitors must leave the area and public access is closed until further notice.
 All reservations until Aug.
 21, 2025 have been cancelled with refunds granted automatically shared San Luis Obispo County Parks and Recreation.

-The Gifford Fire first broke out before 2:00 p.m. on Friday and resulted from a series of spot fires in the same area along Highway 166 according to Los Padres National Forest (LPNF) officials.
+The Gifford Fire first broke out before 2:00 p.m. on Friday, Aug.
+1, 2025, and resulted from a series of spot fires along Highway 166 according to Los Padres National Forest (LPNF) officials, but an official cause remains under investigation.

-Highway 166 to State Route 33, between Santa Maria and New Cuyama, has been closed due to the fire and will remain closed until further notice detailed the Santa Barbara County Sheriff’s Office.
+Highway 166 to State Route 33, between Santa Maria and New Cuyama, was closed due to the fire, but was reopened under one-lane traffic control on Wednesday, Aug.
+13 detailed the California Department of Transportation, District 5.

 More information on this fire response will be added to this article and on Your News Channel broadcasts as it becomes available.